 Guest post by OBN Member, DIY-er, Con Trelos

-If any of you remember, I built a bridge and water feature in my front garden which was featured on the Owner Builder Network about 5 years ago.
-Well, this time it’s the backyard’s turn.
+If any of you remember, I built a bridge and water feature in my front garden a few years ago, which was featured on the Owner Builder Network.
+This time, I’m tackling the backyard.
+I’m excited to add another beautiful and functional element to my home, and I’m sure my family and friends will enjoy it for years to come.

-The only materials I needed to buy were the posts, beams and the roof sheeting for the gazebo, sand & cement for the paths, water drainage around the gazebo area, topsoil, retractable clothes line, and a few other odd bits and pieces needed along the way.
+The only materials I needed to buy were the posts, beams and roof sheeting for the gazebo, sand & cement for the paths, water drainage around the gazebo area, topsoil, retractable clothesline, and a few other odd bits and pieces needed along the way.

-You’d be surprised at the things you’d need towards the end of the job, things that disposed of along the way.
+You’d be surprised at the things you’d need towards the end of the backyard physiotherapy project job, things that were disposed of along the way.
 I didn’t throw anything away until the job was completely finished.

-So, as always, start off with a run down backyard.
+So, as always, start off this backyard physiotherapy project with a run-down backyard.

 Step 1 Clean up time